eigerco/axelar-relayer-core/README.md

 - `docker-compose.nats.yaml` - For running with NATS backend

 #### Using the GCP Backend

-GCP is the way to go to production.

-Please note usage KMS for tls auth on amplifier api side.

 To run the components with GCP as the backend: